hytae1993/Bi-Partitioning-with-Classification/README.md

 # Bi-Partitioning-with-Classification
-Bi-Partition the input image with classification loss
+Bi-Partition the input image to the foreground and the background with classification loss and Mumford-Shah loss.

 paper: [Unsupervised Object Segmentation Based on Bi-Partitioning Image Model Integrated with Classification](https://www.mdpi.com/2079-9292/10/18/2296)